evasierrasanchez/evasierrasanchez/README.md

 ## Hi there 👋

-I'm Eva Sierra, a beginner learning GitHub.
+I'm Eva Sierra, a beginner learning Git and GitHub.

 - 🔭 I’m currently working on **learning Git and version control best practices**
 - 🌱 I’m currently learning **how to use GitHub for collaboration and open-source projects**